 - What MIDI CC message each fader sends

-This app lets you set your Lightpad Block to have 4 fader and 4 buttons each sending different MIDI CC messages.
+The Mixer Block app lets you set your Lightpad Block to have 4 fader and 4 buttons each sending different MIDI CC messages.
 You can edit:

-- What MIDI channel the faders and buttons send messages on
+- What MIDI channel the faders and buttons send messages on;

-- The color of faders and buttons
+- The color of the faders and buttons;

 Create up to 4 note emitters by tapping the Lightpad Block’s surface.
 Your emitter’s placement and direction determine the chords and rhythms created.
 To reset, press the Lightpad Block’s Mode button.